 ESTABLISHED BUSINESS ready to get serious

-You need a professional business partner to help you get a custom website covering all the "A Good Website Should..." and "You May Need A New Website If..." lists above as well as developing a unique experience accurately repping your company, its offerings, and enticing visitors to take specific next steps with you via professionally refined site mapping, navigation, messaging, design, and there will be a little custom coding involved for that svelte, smooth look and feel.
+You need a professional business partner to help you get a custom website covering all the "A Good Website Should..." and "You May Need A New Website If..." lists above as well as developing a unique experience accurately repping your company, its offerings, and enticing visitors to take specific next steps with you via professionally refined site mapping, navigation, messaging, design, copy, and perhaps some minimal custom coding involved for that svelte, smooth look and feel.

 $15,000 to $30,000

-ESTABLISHED BUSINESS in need of some custom development
+ESTABLISHED BUSINESS in need of high-standard, custom development

 $30,000 to $50,000

 MIDSIZE - LARGE BUSINESS with more advanced marketing needs